What is Gravatar? How to Create and Use it?

 People will be more likely to remember you.
 This is especially important if you tend to write on various blogs and comment a lot.

 Additionally, Gravatar allows you to fill in the details about yourself.
-Just by clicking that little image next to an authors’ or commenters’ names, you can find out more about the individual, see their website and social profiles.
-Not only this makes the author more influential, but it allows you to connect with others outside the blog you’ve found them on.
+Just by clicking that little image next to the authors’ or commenters’ names, you can find out more about the individual, see their website and social profiles.
+Not only this make the author more influential, but it allows you to connect with others outside the blog you’ve found them on.

 How to set up your Gravatar profile